A list of hills I think are worth dying on.

 A stable desk sends a signal.
 It says the organization values:

-- focus as a limited resource
+- employee time and focus as a limited resource

 - continuity as part of quality